 Today, agriculture causes about one quarter of global greenhouse gas (GHG) emissions, with land use change originating from agricultural expansion being the main culprit.
 The manufacturing of mineral fertilizers contributes to GHG emissions directly (Scope 1 and 2) and in the application of the product due to soil emissions from microbe metabolism (Scope 3).
 However, fertilizers are also vital in limiting the need to expand farmland and the associated land use changes.
-Yara is currently developing two pilot projects demonstrating zero-emission ammonia production.
+Yara is currently developing three pilot projects and one full-scale project demonstrating zero-emission ammonia production.
 The ammonia process combines nitrogen from the air with hydrogen, which is mostly harvested from natural gas.
-The pilot projects will be based on supply of hydrogen from renewable energy and electrolysis of water.
+The projects will be based on supply of hydrogen from renewable energy and electrolysis of water.
 Ammonia is used as a basis for synthetic nitrogen fertilizers globally.
 In addition, CICERO Green encourages Yara to increased focus on reduced emissions resulting from final application of the fertilizers.

 Yara has high transparency on environmental governance structure and good reporting procedures and standards.
 Yara has set carbon intensity targets, but no absolute emission targets.
 In addition, Yara has established a Carbon neutral solutions business unit.
 Yara has a long-standing track-record of reporting key environmental indicators while not yet reporting according to TCFD recommendations.
-While Yara could implement wider targets and reporting schemes according to green and brown investments and revenue, CICERO Green assesses Yara's governance score as Excellent.
+In addition, it is a strength that Yara updated its company assessment.
+While Yara could implement wider targets and reporting schemes, it is commendable that Yara informed us that the company will report on green and non-green revenue and CAPEX shares in its Annual Report.
+CICERO Green assesses Yara's governance score as Excellent.

-While it is currently unclear to which extent Yara's activities comply with the proposed EU taxonomy, CICERO Green currently assumes that 38% of Yara's revenue could comply with the taxonomy and 41% of Yara's investments and potentially additional 36% invested in Yara's mining activities could qualify.
-However, this is dependent on to which extent investments in infrastructure that only indirectly supports nitric acid, NPK or nitrates production would qualify (e.g., acquisition of phosphate mines) and if all of the EU taxonomy's criteria are met in detail by Yara.
+While it is currently unclear to which extent Yara's activities fully align with the proposed EU taxonomy, it appears that 37% of Yara's revenue and 46% of Yara's investments could align with the technical screening criteria set out in the EU taxonomy.
+However, this depends on the interpretation of the taxonomy and to which extent the production of the respective end products can be considered aligned, i.e., if only the value of/investments into nitric acid and ammonia qualify, the percentages which can be classified as taxonomy aligned are significantly smaller.
+Investments in infrastructure that only indirectly supports nitric acid, NPK or nitrates production (e.g., acquisition of phosphate mines) has not been defined by the taxonomy.
+Our assessment does not cover alignment with the "Do no significant harm" criteria, however, the due diligence process prescribed in the minimum safeguards in the taxonomy seems to be well implemented by Yara.
 In addition, the taxonomy poses the conflict that only parts of Yara's activities could align with the taxonomy, e.g., the company produces ammonia and subsequently uses the ammonia in a separate plant for nitric acid production.
-While the ammonia plant would not qualify according to the emission thresholds suggested in the EU taxonomy, the nitric acid production itself would qualify due to separate section in the taxonomy.
+While the ammonia plant would not qualify according to the emission thresholds suggested in the EU taxonomy, the nitric acid production itself would mostly qualify if below the 0.23tCO2/t is met due to separate section in the taxonomy.